Application of Integrals in Economics

 Let's learn how integrals can help analyze the sales of a product.
 Suppose a technology company launches a new smartphone, and the analysis team finds that sales follow a certain pattern.

-After conducting market research, they found that the sales rate per month can be modeled with the function units per month, where is the time in months after launch.
+After conducting market research, they found that the sales rate per month can be modeled with the function per month, where is the time in months after launch.

-Now, here's the question: what is the total sales in the first 3 months?
+Now, here's the question: what is the total sales in the first ?
 This is where integrals play a role.
 We need to integrate the sales rate function:

 Let's solve this by separating the integral first: